 Waking up on the beach is never a bad idea.
 Ever.
 Grab your tents and sleeping bags, The Farm, as the locals call it, is a coastal reserve and top surfing beach with stunning views in all directions so yes, this means you're in for some beach camping.
 Plus, if you’re up for a little adventure, there’s non-stop solid surf, and picnic areas giving you 360-degree views of Killalea, fishing and plenty of hikes to do.

-So if unzipping your tent and having front row seats to watching the sun rise over the ocean sounds like your kind of jam, you’ll definitely want to hit up Diamond Head.
-This incredible headland is home to 75 camping sites, picnic tables, BBQ facilities, showers and toilets (thank God).
+If unzipping your tent and having front row seats to watching the sunrise over the ocean sounds like your kind of jam, you’ll definitely want to hit up Diamond Head.
+This incredible headland is home to 75 camping sites, picnic tables, BBQ facilities, showers and toilets.
 You’re guaranteed to make a few new friends (think kangaroos, wallabies and the occasional pod of dolphins), and get your Dora on hiking along the Mermaid Lookout track (yep, more stunning views).
 Best of all, this camping spot is pretty cheap too.

 Bouddi National Park

-Pitch a tent right near The Basin lagoon, famous for its refreshing waters, picture-perfect views and turquoise water.
-This is one of Sydney’s most popular beach camping spots and for damn good reason too.
-Fires are permitted (but only in designated wood BBQ or fire pits) which mean smores will definitely be happening.
+Pitch a tent right near The Basin lagoon, famous for its picnic spots, picture-perfect views and turquoise water.
+This is one of Sydney’s most popular beach camping spots and for a damn good reason too.
+Fires are permitted (but only in designated wood BBQ or fire pits), which means smores will definitely be happening.
 You can get to The Basin campground only by ferry from Palm Beach Wharf.

 If you’re after pristine, uninterrupted views that kind of look like you spent all your dosh and jetted off to the Maldives… this one’s for you.
 Honeymoon Bay campground is set in a picturesque location in Jervis Bay.
 Camping space is served up on a first-in-first-served basis and in peak summer, the campgrounds are allocated by ballot.
 But it’s totally worth it to score some front-row seats to the white sands and clear water of this private enclosure by camping at this NSW gem.